This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 Pioneering spirit is in the DNA of ZU.
 We offer ourselves as an innovation laboratory to work on sustainable solutions.
 So let's now look at the subject of transfer.

 We work together with various stakeholders on sustainability.
 As we work closely with companies, we exchange ideas with them on how to become (even more) sustainable.
 We are also in dialogue with the city and county of Friedrichshafen.
-We take part in the European Mobility Week every year, for example.
+We take part in the European Mobility Week and in the City Cycling every year, for example.

 A(n even more) sustainable campus